 CDPH’s COVID-19 Public Health Guidance for K-12 Schools in California, 2021-2022 School Year explains that the State’s guidance “is designed to enable all schools to offer and provide full in-person instruction to all students safely, consistent with the current scientific evidence about COVID-19, even if pandemic dynamics shift throughout the school year, affected by vaccination rates and the potential emergence of viral variants.”

 Cohorting and Distancing

-Is there a maximum cohort size for in-person instruction?
+Is there a maximum cohort size or minimum amount of physical distancing required for in-person instruction?
 (TK-12)

 What is the recommendation for how to serve students with disabilities who are receiving in-person instruction?
 (TK-12)

 CDPH’s COVID-19 Public Health Guidance for K-12 Schools in California, 2021-2022 School Year states that “schools should carefully consider how to address the legal requirements related to provision of a free, appropriate public education and requirements to reasonably accommodate disabilities, which continue to apply.”
 It also directs schools “to the CDC K-12 guidance section on ‘Disabilities or other health care needs’ for additional recommendations.”